 How can this relate to students?

 There are many examples of students confusing their initial preference with what is actually best for them.
-We will look at three distinct but related areas; revision, deadlines and learning styles.
+We will look at three distinct but related areas:

 How do you want to revise?